zextras/tech-doc/source/_includes/multiserver_install.rst

 To properly set up |mesh|, a few steps are necessary.

 #.
-On the LDAP node, run
+On the Directory-Server node, run

    .. code:: console